shes-a-rebel/boxcutter/README.md

 Games from the Jackbox Party Packs are launched directly, without the user needing to navigate through the Party Pack's main menu.
 No games are modified with this tool.

+The developer claims no ownership of any and all assets located within the `images/branding` and `images/tiles` directories and their subdirectories.

 [Box Cutter demo](https://shes-a-rebel.github.io/boxcutter/)

 ## Requirements